Stack consolidation · Deep analysis

 Reply at $60-$120/user/mo with AI SDR is mid-market.
 Salesloft at $100-$150/user/mo is the Salesforce-native enterprise SEP.
 Running both means paying both tiers for capability one would cover.

-Sales engagement overlap is a top-3 modeled waste pattern across 100k+ scans of SDR-led GTM teams.
+Sales engagement overlap is a top-3 modeled waste pattern across 100k+ simulated stacks of SDR-led GTM teams.

 Which one to keep — by team profile